Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

 \subsection{Neural networks}

-The recent decades have witnessed the great success of deep learning \citep{lecun2015deep, mninh2015human}.
+The recent decades have witnessed the great success of deep learning \citep{lecun2015deep}.
 The key driving force behind such success is the use of neural networks.
 A neural network is a composition of simple functions parameterized by its \emph{weights}.
 For example, the fully connected deep ReLU neural network is a composition of linear transformation $\mathcal{L}(\bx) = \bW \bx + \bb$ with weights $(\bW, \bb)$ followed by elementwise ReLU nonlinear transformation $\sigma(x) = \max\{x, 0\}$.
 Intuitively, such composition nature not only allows it to approximate complex functions well but also endows it with the capability to automatically extract hierarchical features from raw data, for example, text or images.

 From a statistical viewpoint, the success of neural networks can be attributed to their ability to approximate complex nonlinear functions effectively.
 The analysis of neural networks' approximation ability can date back to around 1990s. \cite{cybenko1989approximation, hornik1991approximation, barron1993universal} showed that a one-hidden-layer neural network can approximate any continuous function to an arbitrary degree of accuracy, which has been referred to as the \emph{universal approximation theorem}.
-Afterward, \cite{telgarsky2016benefits, mhaskar2017and} illustrated the benefits of using a deep neural network compared to a shallow counterpart.
-Specifically, one can use a deep ReLU neural network with $O(k)$ parameters to fit a tooth function with $2^k$ oscillations while fitting such a function requires to use $\Omega(2^k)$ parameters for a shallow ReLU neural network.

-An indispensable part of analyzing statistical properties of neural network estimators is to derive nonasymptotic approximation bounds for particular classes of neural networks, i.e., to characterize the explicit dependency of approximation error in terms of depth $L$, width $N$, and other hyper-parameters.
-There is a considerable literature on investigating the nonasymptotic approximation error of fully-connected deep ReLU neural networks over some specific function classes \citep{yarotsky2017error, approxyarotsky2018optimal, approxsuzuki2018adaptivity, imaizumi2019deep, shen2019nonlinear, shen2021deep, kohler2021rate, lu2021deep}.
-The key idea is to use the composition nature of deep ReLU networks together with polynomial fitting module (a sub-network to fit polynomial function) and point fitting module (a sub-network to fit uniformly located points in unit cube) to fit the Taylor expansion of the particular function.
+Afterward, \cite{telgarsky2016benefits} illustrated the benefits of using a deep neural network compared to a shallow counterpart.
+There is a considerable literature on investigating the nonasymptotic approximation error of fully-connected deep ReLU neural networks over some specific function classes \citep{yarotsky2017error, approxyarotsky2018optimal, shen2019nonlinear, kohler2021rate, hanin2019universal, lu2021deep}.
+These explicit characterizations of the dependency of a neural network's approximation error on depth $L$ and width $N$ are instrumental to the study of the statistical properties of neural networks.